- Surface, continuity and remoteness

 - Wide-tyre / expedition approach (floatation and resilience): Bombtrack Beyond+ ADV – a platform designed for self-supported off-road travel, with high-volume tires and a stable riding position.

-Alternative within the same family: Bombtrack Beyond+ 29 - Suspension fork approach (more control on rough sections): Bombtrack Cale GX Eagle – a hardtail with front suspension, suited to riders who prioritise control and comfort, accepting increased mechanical complexity.
+Alternative within the same family: Bombtrack Beyond+ 29, which retains the expedition DNA of the Beyond+ platform while also allowing high-volume non-plus 29” tyre setups, offering greater flexibility between flotation and long-distance stability. - Suspension fork approach (more control on rough sections): Bombtrack Cale GX Eagle – a hardtail with front suspension, suited to riders prioritising control and comfort while accepting increased mechanical complexity.

 To compare all adventure touring options and evaluate bikes with different setups, visit the full Adventure Touring section , keeping the criteria outlined above in mind.